pyta-uoft/website/index.md

 ### E1135: Unsupported membership test {#E1135}

-This error occurs when you use the membership test `a in b`, but the `b`'s type does not support this type of check.
+This error occurs when you use the membership test `a in b`, but the type of `b` does not support membership tests.

-The standard Python types which support this check are strings, lists, tuples, and dictionaries.
+The standard Python types which support membership tests are strings, lists, tuples, and dictionaries.

 ~~~~ {include="E1135_unsupported_membership_test"}